39th Infantry Regiment (United States): Other units called "39th Infantry Regiment"

 There was a 39th United States Infantry raised in Tennessee for service in the War of 1812.
 In 1815, after that war ended, the 39th was consolidated with the 8th and 24th Regiments to form the 7th Infantry Regiment.

 In the 1866 reorganization of the Regular Army after the American Civil War, Congress authorized a 39th Infantry Regiment, one of four so-called "Colored Troops" regiments with African American enlisted men and white officers.
 The Army was reduced in size in 1869, and the 39th and 40th were consolidated into the 25th Infantry Regiment.

 History

 The 39th Infantry Regiment was organized at Camp Syracuse, New York on 1 June 1917 by transfer of veteran troops from the 30th Infantry Regiment.

 World War I

 In December 1917, the 39th was assigned to the 4th Infantry Division and in the spring of 1918, sailed for France as part of the American Expeditionary Force in World War I. Its service in this war earned the regiment its nickname "Fighting Falcons".
 The regimental commanders included Frank C. Bolles, James K. Parsons and Troy H. Middleton.
+In October 1918, the U.S. 39th Infantry Regiment (4th Infantry Division) fought in the intense Meuse-Argonne Offensive in France, specifically engaging in operations near the Bois de Fays and the town of Cunel.
+The regiment, known as "Fighting Falcons," was part of the American Expeditionary Force (AEF) breaking through German lines.

+Location: The Argonne sector, specifically fighting around Cunel and the Bois de Fays.